 pyramid_mailer is a package for the Pyramid framework to take the pain out of sending emails.
-It is compatible with Python 2.5, 2.6, 2.7, and 3.2.
+It is compatible with Python 2.7, 3.4, 3.5, 3.6, and 3.7 as well as PyPy.
 It has the following features:

 pyramid_mailer uses the repoze_sendmail package for general email sending, queuing and transaction management, and it borrows code from Zed Shaw’s Lamson library for low-level multipart message encoding and wrapping.